TiredOfNameTakn/Plugins/README.md

 # Plugins
 Pvm and utility plugins.
-Download if you aren't a wankstain.
+Download if you aren't an ape.